 As a result, a project management certificate can help you in a number of ways.
 Certification not only boosts your resume, but also enables higher earning potential, attracts new clients, and establishes recognition.

 Project management certificates are perfect for anyone who currently leads projects, from general managers to IT professionals.
-Once you’ve earned your certificate, you can begin a career path toward various positions.
+Once you’ve earned your certificate, you can begin a career path by landing a project management apprenticeship, or apply for full-time positions.
 Below are some career paths that may interest you, along with their salary ranges:

 - Project Manager in Information Technology: $56,000 to $127,000